Yes, and no. 😉

 If you’re wondering what Creator Studio is, it’s a native platform within Facebook, from which you can publish content, manage it and analyze its performance.

-You’ll see all the same data that you see on the mobile app, also for the last 7 days only.
+You’ll see all the same data that you see on the mobile app.
 The only difference is that the data will be presented in a slightly different view.
+You can also select a time period for which you want to see your insights, e.g. this month, last 28 days, lat 7 days etc.

 Here’s an example:

-Even though the desktop version may make it easier and more convenient to view and analyze your data, it’s still not a perfect way of understanding your performance, especially in longer time periods.
+Even though the desktop version may make it easier and more convenient to view and analyze your data, for many marketers and professionals, it’s still not a perfect way of understanding their performance.

-Other options to analyze Instagram data on a desktop
+Analyzing Instagram data on a desktop in a more convenient way

 Apart from using Creator Studio, you can also take advantage of external social media analytical apps that are available on the market.
 One of them, which you may or may not have heard of, is Sotrender.

-Sotrender helps to analyze Instagram performance in a longer time period, understand your audience’s interests and behaviours, but also generate comprehensive reports.
+Sotrender helps to analyze Instagram performance in a longer time period, understand audience interests and behaviors better, but also generate comprehensive reports.

-There is a 14-day free trial so you can easily test this tool anytime to see if it fits your needs and offers the data that you seek for.
+Sotrender offers a 14-day free trial so you can easily test it anytime to see if it fits your needs and offers the data that you are actually looking for.